 Note: it does not matter which gender we belong to, i.e., whether we are men or women but it does matter if we can be the ones to be qualified for God’s forgiveness through righteousness to receive recompense from Him.

-[33:55] There is no sin upon them around their fathers, their sons, their brothers, the sons of their brothers, the sons of their sisters, other women and their servants.
-And be aware of God as God is witness over all things.
+[33:55] There is no sin upon them around their fathers, nor their sons, nor their brothers, nor sons of their brothers, nor sons of their sisters, nor other women nor their servants.
+And you shall fear God as God has been certainly a Witness over all things.

 Note: The dress code that the women need to follow in presence of their closely related family members is as usual dress, i.e., covering their bodies that they need to cover what we see in 7:26 and 24:31

-[33:59] O Prophet, say to your wives, your daughters, and the wives of the believers to cover themselves of their garments in an appropriate way that they can be recognized and are not harmed.
-God is Forgiving, Merciful.
+[33:59] O you prophet, say to your wives, your daughters, and the wives of the believers that they should cover them of their garments.
+That is more appropriate that they can be recognized and are not insulted.
+And God is Forgiving, Merciful.

 The Quran has provided the following guidelines for the believing women to cover their bodies in an appropriate way: